alexandzors/things/docs/grafana-tutorials/telegraf.md

 Telegraf "should" now run at startup.
 If you want to start it now, highlight the task in the tasks list, right click, and click Run

+> You can use the service install of Telegraf but you need to make sure your config file is in the proper Program Files directory and Telegraf has read permissions for that directory.

 -----

 # Setting up Telegraf on Linux